 Description: <string>

-Definition: The worst case half peak to peak variation of the recovered clock, not including the random jitter specified by Rx_Rj, Rx_Sj, or Rx_DCD.
-Rx_Dj shall include all deterministic and uncorrelated bounded jitter that is not accounted for by either Rx clock_times, Rx_Rj, or Rx_Clock_Recovery parameters.
+Definition: The worst case half peak to peak variation of the recovered clock, not including the random jitter specified by Rx_Rj, Rx_Sj, or Rx_DCD. .Rx_Dj shall include all deterministic and uncorrelated bounded jitter that is not accounted for by Rx clock_times, Rx_Rj, or Rx_Clock_Recovery parameters.
 This phase noise is to be accounted for by the EDA tool in both Statistical and Time-Domain simulations.
 Entries are assumed to be in units of seconds when declared as Type Float.

 Usage Rules: